Trump warns 'a whole civilization will die tonight' if Iran fails to meet his deadline

 Iranian envoy on negotiations | Strikes in the region

-Iran's envoy says efforts to stop the war "approaching a critical" period
+Iran's envoy says efforts to stop the war are "approaching a critical" period

-Iran's ambassador in Islamabad, Reza Amiri Mughadam, said on Tuesday that Pakistan's efforts to stop the war are "approaching a critical, sensitive" period.
+Iran's ambassador in Pakistan, Reza Amiri Moghadam, said on Tuesday that Pakistan's efforts to stop the war are "approaching a critical, sensitive" period.

-But Mughadam sounded less enthusiastic in an interview with state-run media, where he set out the country's position: "A complete cessation of the war is Tehran's maximum demand in the process of peace diplomacy," adding, "with a guarantee of non-repetition of aggression."
+But Moghadam sounded less enthusiastic in an interview with state-run media, where he set out the country's position: "A complete cessation of the war is Tehran's maximum demand in the process of peace diplomacy," adding, "with a guarantee of nonrepetition of aggression."

 Israel attacks Iran's petrochemical facilities, Iran hits energy facility in Saudi Arabia